 I’m very honored to the named a finalist in Charlotte Media Weekly’s Small Businessperson of the Year!
-A winner will be announced in the coming weeks.
 Thank you to the community for supporting me in this way!

 Here’s the article that was written about me:

 FORT MILL – COVID-19 created a lot of uncertainty within higher education last year, especially with the college admissions process.
 Many families are turning to long-established experts like Charlotte Klaar for help.